 Precise Demand Prediction

-A study by Gartner shows a shift in how companies predict what customers will want to purchase: 45% of organizations already use AI to forecast demand, and 43% plan to start using it in the following years.
-This shows how AI is quickly becoming an irreplaceable tool for supply chain planning.
+A study by Gartner shows a shift in how companies predict what customers will want to purchase: 45% of organizations use AI to forecast demand in 2023, and 43% plan to start using it in the following years.
+With this being said, we can only highlight the fact that AI is quickly becoming an irreplaceable tool for supply chain planning.
 Why do companies choose AI for supply management?
 Here are some of the factors:

-- Seasonal Adjustments: AI models can scrutinize seasonal demands (for example, during holidays or special events) and suggest marketing strategies like promotions, limited offers, or customized products.
+• Seasonal Adjustments: AI models can spot seasonal demand fluctuations (for example, during holidays or special events) and suggest marketing strategies like promotions, limited offers, or customized products.

 The Challenges of Developing an AI-Enabled Supply Chain Ecosystem

 While AI in supply chain management is capable of transforming the whole niche and increasing operational efficiency, it is not always easy to adopt it.
-Companies report numerous obstacles to such digital transformation.
-Let’s review some of them.
+Our clients, working in the logistic and supply management niches, stumbled upon several typical obstacles while enabling AI.
+We share them for you to stay informed.

 Numerous and Complex Integrations

 Since each link of supply chains often relies on machinery work or transportation, it is important to add sensors or other IoT devices for the equipment.
-However, this entails complex software integrations in order to connect all the devices that transmit data to the entire ecosystem.
+However, our clients often have difficulties with complex software integrations while connecting all the devices that transmit data to the entire ecosystem.

 Complex ML Models